Kreablo/koha-plugin-vendor-acquisition/README.md

 The customer number must match the identity string that the vendor use to identify the library.
 You can use * to apply the same default rules without giving an explicit customer number.

+## Permissions

+This plugin is only accessible to users that have staff access.
+On top of that:

+- to receive orders a user must have the permission **plugins/vendor_order_receive**,
+- to install the plugin the user needs the permission **plugins/manage**,
+- to configure the plugin the user needs the permission **plugins/configure**.

 ## Building